royerlab/ultrack/README.md

 pip install ultrack
 ```

+The installation should take a few minutes, depending on your internet speed and conda.

 NOTE: `gurobi` and `-c gurobi` are optional but recommended; they can be installed later, as shown below.

 Optionally, we provide multiple Docker images.
 For instructions, see the [docker folder](https://github.com/royerlab/ultrack/tree/main/docker).